DRSolve: Dixon Resultant & Polynomial System Solver

 Input methodOutput file

-Command-line argumentscomp_YYYYMMDD_HHMMSS.dat
+Command-line argumentscomp_YYYYMMDD_HHMMSS.dr

-File input example.datexample_comp.dat
+File input example.drexample_comp.dr

 The report file contains all of the above fields plus the omega value used.